The Learned Society of Wales has announced the results of its 2013 Election of new Fellows.

 This year’s election has strengthened the Society considerably, adding sixty-nine Fellows in total to its ranks.
-The full list of 2013 recipients can be found here.

 Like the Founding Fellows and the Fellows elected in 2011 and 2012, the newly-elected Fellows represent a broad range of academic disciplines.
 Most are based in Welsh universities but a number are based in other parts of the United Kingdom or overseas.

 Sir John Cadogan, the Society’s President, said: “We have once again elected a further very strong cohort of new Fellows, to add to the existing list of excellent Founding Fellows and Fellows.